chirag1712/rental-finder-app/README.md

 `cd server && npm i`
 `cd client && npm i`

-Use the template in the sample-env file to fill in the DB credentials at your instance of the .env file
+Use the template in the /server/.sample-env file to fill in the DB credentials at your copy of the /server/.env file

 And to launch run the following from the server directory: npm run dev